-With the weather varying from 30 degrees to 60 degrees, this is a good month to match these temperature swings with both indoor and outdoor activities.
+January’s temperatures range from sub-freezing to an almost balmy 60 degrees, which means you will be concerned with both indoor and outdoor activities.
 Here are your January Gardening Tips.

 Clean out your garage or gardening shed.
 Examine your garden tools carefully.
 Clean off any dirt or debris.
 Bring any pruning/cutting tools to be sharpened.
 Change the oil on your mower or bring it to a shop for a tune up.
-Sharp blades and equipment that you can rely on will make all of your gardening activities more fun!
+Sharp blades and reliable equipment will make all of your gardening activities more fun!

 Remember to water your turf grass, trees and shrubs one time per month according to current municipal watering guidelines.

 Fruit and nut trees are best planted now.
 Some fruit trees require “chilling days ” to bear fruit and getting them in the ground now will give them a great start.

 Trees!
 If you need to replace a tree or want to add a shade tree to give your roof-line some relief next summer, this is a perfect time to do so.
 And did you know that Bruce Miller Nursery offers a “planted and guaranteed” program for our trees?
 Come in and select the one you want and let us take care of the rest.

 Pansies!
 It is still a good time to plant vibrant, colorful and cold hardy pansies.
 These are great plants to liven up your garden while many other plants are moving into dormancy.

 Vegetables!
 Onions can be planted this month, and prepare the beds for your early spring vegetables.